 However seductive the present might be, writing for the Web is writing for the ages, not just for the moment.
 (People who post stream-of-consciousness entries in their weblogs, for example, might want to consider that they're also writing for managers who might hire them in twenty years.)

 Usability guidelines have proven highly durable, and most hold true over time.
 Present-day designers should not dismiss old findings because of their age.

-I'll present the principles behind my most important current guidelines in the Fundamental Guidelines for Web Usability seminar at the annual Usability Week conference.
+The principles behind the most important current guidelines are covered in the Top Web UX Design Guidelines seminar at the annual Usability Week conference.

 Share this article: Twitter | LinkedIn | Google+ | Email